#485: Secure coding for Python with SheHacksPurple Transcript

 54:56 It is very cute.

-55:06 Because like it definitely is trying to find like sources and syncs, like doing flow analysis.
+55:04 cause like it, it definitely is trying to find like sources and syncs, like doing flow analysis.

 55:12 I don't know if it does symbolic execution.